Overview

 🧳 Tips

-Train Street occupies an uncomfortable position between authentic urban life and managed tourist spectacle - the residents live here, the train is a real working service, and the safety considerations are genuine.
+Train Street sits between authentic urban life and managed tourist spectacle - the residents live here, the train is a real working service, and the safety situation is genuine.
 The 2019 temporary closure followed incidents of tourists ignoring safety instructions.
-The current arrangement, where cafes act as informal crowd managers requiring drink purchases, is a reasonable compromise that keeps visitors off the track and generates some economic return for residents.
-Visiting with this context in mind - as guests in a working residential environment rather than customers at an attraction - makes for a more respectful and ultimately more interesting experience.
+The current cafe system - requiring drink purchases to sit and wait - is a reasonable arrangement that keeps visitors off the track while generating some income for residents.
+Go in with this context and it's a more interesting experience.
+The drinks will be overpriced.
+That's the deal.

 Insider Tips